locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/copy_constructors.md

 }
 ```

-But this will create an error:
+But this will create an error because a String cannot be copied, it must be cloned.:

 ```rust
 #[derive(Copy)]